1919 Michigan Wolverines football team

 The 1919 Michigan Wolverines football team was an American football team that represented the University of Michigan in the Big Ten Conference during the 1919 college football season.
 In its 19th season under head coach Fielding H. Yost, the Wolverines compiled a 3–4 record – the only losing season in Yost's 30-year career as a head football coach.
 The team was outscored by a total of 102 to 93 and finished in a tie for seventh place in the Big Ten.
-After winning three of four games to start the season, the team lost its final three games against Chicago, Illinois, and Minnesota.
+After winning three of four games to start the season, a stretch that included the Wolverines' first ever loss in the Michigan–Ohio State football rivalry, the team lost its final three games against Chicago, Illinois, and Minnesota.